Stardown-app/Stardown/README.md

 Stardown will never sell any data to anyone, and does not collect nor send any data anywhere besides putting links into your clipboard.

-## troubleshooting
+## settings

+To open Stardown's options page, right-click the extension's icon and choose:

+* Firefox: "Manange extension" and then "Options"
+* Chrome: "Options"
+* Edge: "Extension options"

-### How to change Stardown's keyboard shortcut
+### How to change the keyboard shortcut

 * [Firefox](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox)
 * Chrome: `chrome://extensions/shortcuts`
 * Edge: `edge://extensions/shortcuts`

+## troubleshooting

-### Stardown's right-click option doesn't always create links for specific parts of pages
+### The right-click option doesn't always create links for specific parts of pages

 Stardown looks for an HTML element ID where you right-clicked, but some parts of websites don't have any IDs.
 If there is no HTML element ID where you right-click and you don't select text before right-clicking, the link Stardown creates will be for the entire page, not for the part of the page where you right-clicked.
 Most websites assign an ID to each section title.

-### Stardown's right-click option disappeared
+### The right-click option disappeared

 This is an occasionally reoccuring bug in browsers.
 Reinstalling Stardown should fix it.